samyakpadwekar/Library-Management-System/readme.md

 6. Payment History

-o Each book can have multiple copies and organized into multiple racks. o Issue/return of individual copy is expected.
-For example, if “C Programming Language (by Ritchie)” (1 book id)have 10 copies(hence 10 copy id), each copy can be issued and returned independently. o Book can be issued if and only if user is paid user.
+1.Each book can have multiple copies and organized into multiple racks.

+2.Issue/return of individual copy is expected.
+For example, if “C Programming Language (by Ritchie)” (1 book id)have 10 copies(hence 10 copy id), each copy can be issued and returned independently.

+3.Book can be issued if and only if user is paid user.
 Otherwise error message will be displayed.
-Payment of each user will be collected by Librarian on monthly basis. o Book is expected to return in 7 days.
+Payment of each user will be collected by Librarian on monthly basis.

+4.Book is expected to return in 7 days.
 If delayed, fine of Rs.
 5/- is applicable and should be taken by Librarian while returning book.